LearnWithTwoHeads/devops/02-networking/2-commands.md

 $ ss -a
 ```

 This command will print out to the terminal a load of networking information on your machine.
-There are two main protocols we are interested in `tcp`, and `udp`.
-The `tcp` protocol is probably the most important protocol for our purposes because it is what one of the most popular protocols `http`, relies on. `udp` on the other has a lot of popular use cases.
-There is a wealth of sources that exhaustively explain the big differences between the two, but here is a short list.

-**tcp**
-- Requires an established connection before transmitting data (dialing to another computer)
-- Can retransmit data
-- Delivery to destination is guaranteed
-- Slower than udp, but tradeoff is complete data deliver

-**udp**
-- No connection is needed
-- No data retransmitting
-- Delivery is not guaranteed
-- Faster that tcp, but at risk of data loss between machines
+There are two main protocols we are interested in `TCP`, and `UDP`, which we described in the previous section.

 To filter for `tcp` you can type in the command: